-- If the Life Sharer is not able to share a diploma or verification of a GED with the Life Sharing provider, the Life Sharer should contact the school district to obtain the documentation or other related documentation (such a written attestation or transcripts from the school). - If the Life Sharer has any college level degree, verification of the college degree is acceptable. - Receive training by a medical professional that is specific to the participant's medical needs prior to rendering the service. - The Life Sharing Host Family must be trained by a medical professional on the individuals needs prior to rendering the service. - The Life Sharing Host Family members who provide support to the individual must be trained by a medical professional which may be someone from the Life Sharing provider agency or arranged by the Life Sharing provider agency. - The trainer must understand the Life Sharing Host Family's current knowledge and capabilities related to the individual's needs.
+- The Life Sharers who is employed or has a contract with the Life Sharing agency who are not related to the participant must meet the additional following standards: - A high school diploma, GED, or equivalent (including a written attestation from the educational organization), or - Documentation of at least one post-secondary course that was completed post high school graduation - The Life Sharer who is employed or has a contract with the Life Sharing agency who is related to the participant must meet the additional following standards: - A high school diploma, GED, or equivalent (including a written attestation from the educational organization), - Documentation of at least one post-secondary course that was completed post high school graduation, or - A written attestation from the Life Sharing agency that the Life Sharer has demonstrated basic skills to provide, comprehend, and ensure the health and safety of the participant. - Receive training by a medical professional that is specific to the participant's medical needs prior to rendering the service. - The Life Sharing Host Family must be trained by a medical professional on the individuals needs prior to rendering the service. - The Life Sharing Host Family members who provide support to the individual must be trained by a medical professional which may be someone from the Life Sharing provider agency or arranged by the Life Sharing provider agency. - The trainer must understand the Life Sharing Host Family's current knowledge and capabilities related to the individual's needs.
 Depending on the individual's needs, the training may include: - Appropriate age and developmental needs of the child; - Instruction on the use specialized equipment that is medically necessary and prescribed for the health and safety of the individual.
-The training must include how to appropriately use, monitor, and maintain equipment such as ventilators, suction machines, other respiratory and oxygen supplying equipment, monitoring equipment, and equipment for mobility and transferring including its use to mitigate risk;
+The training must include how to appropriately use, monitor, and maintain equipment such as ventilators, suction machines, other respiratory and oxygen supplying equipment, monitoring equipment, and equipment for mobility and transferring including its use to mitigate risk; - Education about nutritional, hydration, and special diet needs that the individual requires; - How to maintain skin integrity and how to monitor, prevent, and address risks associated with skin integrity; - How to monitor, prevent, and address risks associated with urinary tract infections and what steps should be taken if there is a concern that the individual may have a urinary tract infection; and - Review of and implementation of the medical plan related to elimination assistance, urinary and bowel functioning.